rcmcooperative/community-mapping/README.md

 Note: We are moving away from use of the term "stakeholder" due to its colonial origin.
 That term still appears in these documents, but will be replaced with alternative language when possible.
 # README

+These materials were developed alongside the [Alan Turing Instute Environment and Sustianabilty Grand Challenge Stakeholer Map](https://cassgvp.kumu.io/alan-turing-institute-environment-and-sustainability).
+This map may no longer be updated or maintained.

 This is a dump of very untidy materials!
 It will likely be improved the next time this exercise is undertaken or in the development of a mapping tool.

 Suggested order of use: